-2. Has no record of work-related and/or driving accidents which resulted in a loss of a safe driving day within the most recent twenty four (24) month period immediately prior to the time he/she is being considered for promotion.
-(The determination as to whether this factor has been satisfied is determined by the then-sitting members of the Village-wide Safety Committee).
-3. Has a work record that is free of any record of disciplinary action within the thirty six (36) month period immediately prior to the time that he/she is being considered for promotion.
-The first evaluation year considered for Mechanic II will be 2010.
-4. Has achieved minimum ratings of the following on the four (4) most recent annual performance evaluations conducted prior to the time he/she is being considered for promotion: (i) rating of "satisfactory" or higher in all categories of review, and (ii) rating of "strong" in at least majority of all categories of review.
+2. Has no record of work-related and/or driving accidents which resulted in a loss of a safe driving day within the most recent twenty-four (24) month period immediately prior to the time he/she is being considered for promotion.
+(The determination as to whether this factor has been satisfied is determined by the then-sitting members of the Village-wide Safety Committee.
+3. Has a work record that is free of any record of disciplinary action within the thirty-six (36) month period immediately prior to the time he/she is being considered for promotion.
+4. Has achieved minimum ratings of the following on the two (2) most recent annual performance evaluations conducted prior to the time he/she is being considered for promotion: (i) rating of "satisfactory" or higher in all categories of review, and (ii) rating of "strong" in at least $\frac{1}{2}$ of all categories of review.

-D. Applicable Rate upon Promotion:
+B. Applicable Rate upon Advancement: